digital-antiquity/tdar/src/main/db/readme.txt

 Maven Profiles:
- - setup-dev-instance -- sets up a developer instance of tdar with test data
+ - liquibase-setup-dev-instance -- sets up a developer instance of tdar with test data
- - setup-production-instance -- sets up an empty, production instance of tDAR
+ - liquibase-setup-production-instance -- sets up an empty, production instance of tDAR
  - liquibase -- upgrades a local instance (tdarmetadata) of the database with any outstanding changelogs
  - liquibase-export -- exports a copy of the tdarmetadata database to a xml dump